U.S. Route 59: Kansas

 US 59 enters the state just south of Chetopa and runs nearly directly north across the state.
 It runs concurrently with US 169 starting about 5 mi south of Garnett and diverges north again immediately south of Garnett.
 The intersection immediately south of Garnett used to be a braided intersection with stop and yield signs.
 It was identified as a high-crash location in 2001, and was rebuilt as a roundabout that opened in April 2006.
 The Kansas Department of Transportation is rebuilding or planning to rebuild several other rural intersections as roundabouts for increased safety.
 Until 2012, US 59 passed through Ottawa, Kansas, and had to be shut down or detoured every time the Marais Des Cygnes floodwall gates were closed across the highway.
 The highway now bypasses around Ottawa, running concurrently with I-35 for 5 mi and using that highway's bridges over the Marais Des Cygnes.
 US 59 passes through Lawrence.
 The street name of US 59 in Lawrence is Iowa Street, then 6th Street as it joins US 40 and jogs east to cross the Kansas River near downtown.
 North of the U.S. 40 and 59 Bridges, it splits with US 40 as it joins US 24 briefly and jogs back west before resuming a northerly course.
 It continues north to Nortonville, then northeast to Atchison, where it crosses the Missouri River over the Amelia Earhart Bridge.

 US 59 has been rebuilt and rerouted just to the east between Lawrence and Ottawa as a divided highway, as the former road was one of the most dangerous stretches of highway in the state.
 The project began in mid-2007, and was completed and opened to the public on October 17, 2012.

 Missouri

-In Missouri, US 59 roughly follows the Missouri River in the northwest corner of the state, from its entrance at Winthrop.
-In St. Joseph, the highway is paired with I-229 through downtown.
-US 59 departs from I-229 as Saint Joseph Avenue, joining with US 71 at I-29.
-The two highways then separate in Savannah.
-US 59 then follows I-29 very closely until turning northward at Craig.
-It exits the state 10 mi north of Tarkio.
-This section of US 59 is immortalized in the Brewer and Shipley song "Tarkio Road".
+In Missouri, US 59 travels northerly through the northwest corner of the state, largely amidst the Missouri River Valley and Loess Hills.
+The highway crosses the Missouri River east of Atchison, Kansas at Winthrop and travels northeast towards St. Joseph.
+In St. Joseph, the highway is paired with I-229 through downtown, and then departs from I-229 as Saint Joseph Avenue.
+It later joins with Bus.
+US 71 at its first junction with I-29 in Andrew County.
+US 59 and Bus.
+US 71 continue up to and through Savannah before reaching US 71, where the business route terminates, and US 59 continues west.
+US 59 then tracks with I-29 closely through Holt County, crossing it four separate times, until diverging northward at Craig.
+There it begins a very northerly route that it follows through the rest of the state.
+It passes through Fairfax and Tarkio before exiting the state 10 mi north of Tarkio.
+This last section of US 59 is immortalized in the Brewer and Shipley song "Tarkio Road".